notchuaz/culvert_bot_2.0/README.md

 ### Admin-Only Commands
 Only those with administrator priviledges can use these commands.
 You can also set your own permissions by going into Server Settings -> Integrations -> Culvert Bot and overwrite the bot's permission's there for specific users or roles.

+* `/set_date` -> Sets the date for which members of the guild will be entering their scores for.
+This will be set to None every week at Culvert reset.
+   * __Usage:__ Every week, an admin must set the date for which members can enter their own scores, otherwise they will be unable to.
 * `/record_scores` -> Record any guild member's score at a provided date.
     * __Usage:__ Use when logging culvert scores every week.
 * `/add_member [member_name]` -> Adds a member to the guild.
 This command is case-sensitive and **must** include special characters.
     * __Usage:__ Use when a member joins the guild.
+* `/add_all` -> Allows the user to add members in bulk in the modal.
+    * __Usage:__ Use this when initializing the bot with the guild so it is easier to add more than one member.
+User `/add_member` to only add a single member to the guild.
+    * __Example:__ This will be in the form of `name,level,class,[join_date] (e.g.chuåz,288,Adele,2024-11-23) [If a date is not provided, the date will be the date the command is executed.
 * `/update_score [member_name][date][new_score]` -> Updates the score of a member at specific date.
     * __Usage:__ Use when a member's score needs to be updated or changed.
 * `/update_join_date [member_name][join_date]` -> Update the join date of a specific member.